Published by Carl Hedinger. Last Updated on February 29, 2024.

-Asheboro brings in tons of people for the North Carolina Zoo but there’s even more to this town that sits in the heart of our state.
+Asheboro brings in tons of people for the North Carolina Zoo, but there’s even more to this town that sits in the heart of our state.
 The NC Aviation Museum and the American Classic Motorcycle Museum are two mainstays to visit.
 Oh, and there’s also the NC Potters Conference in March.

 Carrboro is where a lot of UNC-Chapel Hill students live.
 It’s also home to folks who discovered that this is one of the most chill small towns in North Carolina.

-Hillsborough was one of the first small towns of North Carolina that we visited and we immediately fell in love with it.
+Hillsborough was one of the first small towns of North Carolina that we visited, and we immediately fell in love with it.
 You can easily enjoy this place, and you should start with a walk on Churton Street before stopping at Wooden Nickel Pub.

 Don’t forget about Douglas Vineyards if you’re interested in a tasting.

-Lexington‘s Barbecue Center was my first experience with red slaw and after the first spoonful, I was hooked.
+Lexington‘s Barbecue Center was my first experience with red slaw, and after the first spoonful, I was hooked.
 Sure, this town is known for its signature style of ‘cue and holds an annual festival to commemorate that.